0 minsPublished on 12/20/2023

 Popular cryptocurrency wallet options include Bitcoin.com, MetaMask, Trust Wallet, Exodus, and Phantom.

-We've mentioned some of the most popular cryptocurrencies throughout this article, but the table below sets out some of the more popular tokens across the different types.
+We've mentioned some of the most popular cryptocurrencies throughout this article, but here are some of the more popular tokens across the different types:

 * Coins are listed in order by market cap